-A good angler will also need to know how to work a lure since different lures work differently.
-Even changing your retrieve or alternating from a straight retrieve to an erratic retrieve can make a big difference.
+A good angler must also know how to work a lure since different lures work differently.
+Changing your retrieve or alternating from a straight retrieve to an erratic retrieve can make a big difference.

 Covering The Water Effectively With Lures